FlorianWilk/SpotMicroAI/README.md

 An additional NodeMCU or WemosD1 (not yet decided because of 3V/5V issues) will then be the OLED and LED(s) and Sonar-Controller.

+I do not think that the Hardware i use here will be enough to finally have a very smooth walking Robot like for Example the real SpotMini.
+See this more as a Research-Project where I try to use cheap Hardware and other People's Work to learn more about how this all works.

 ## b) Simulation and c) Training